Hauteclere/DRFmasterclass/walkthrough.md

 # Creating a Django project
 One of the great features of Django is that despite being a very complex and powerful tool, it is extremely quick and easy to get started with.
 Let's instantiate a Django project now.
 We will be creating an API to serve a fantasy-football style website, only instead of football teams, our league will be filled with professional rock climbers.
 This task has been selected because rock climbers are *xxXX.eXtReMe.XXxx* and therefore cool and/or fun.
 Also, rock climbing events require fewer athletes than football teams, which will make our data entry and testing processes less tedious.

-With your venv running in the DRFmasterclass repo, enter the following command:
+With your venv running in the DRFmasterclass repo, enter the following commands:

+`mkdir ProjectDirectory`

-`django-admin startproject ClimbingLeague .`
+`django-admin startproject ClimbingLeague ProjectDirectory`

 Now check out the contents of the repo:

 `ls`

-Inside the DRFmasterclass directory we have another directory, called ClimbingLeague, and also a new file named manage.py.
+Inside the DRFmasterclass directory we have created a new directory, called ProjectDirectory.
+Inside this, we have a directory called ClimbingLeague, and also a new file named manage.py.
 This is the beginnings of our API project.
 In fact, what we have here is already a working Django project, but it doesn't do anything except turn on and exist.
 If it were a number, our current project would be the number zero.
 If it were a culinary experience, it would be a glass of water.
 Let's see what that looks like by running the project server on localhost and visiting it:

 `python3 manage.py runserver`